-Google thumbed its nose at Europe’s “Right to be Forgotten” laws in Lisbon on Tuesday, noting that it will not honor de-listing requests beyond country specific domains.
-The tech giant’s stance is considered an affront to privacy by some individuals, while others consider it a protection of free speech.
+Google thumbed its nose at Europe’s “Right to be Forgotten” laws in Lisbon on Tuesday, noting that it will not honor de-listing requests beyond country-specific domains.
+The tech giant’s stance is considered an affront to privacy by some individuals, while others consider its the protection of free speech.

 Enforced by EU data privacy laws, “Right to be Forgotten” forces Google and other search engines to remove negative listings – regardless of their accuracy – from search pages.
 On the first day it went into effect on May 30th, 2014, Google received over 12,000 removal requests, many of which pertained to criminal records and unflattering press coverage.
 An additional 70,000 requests were filed within the next two months.

 A new agenda, titled Article 29, would extend the coverage of “Right to be Forgotten” to .com domains.

 As RTBF only applies to country-specific domains within the EU for now, the mandate holds no water in the United States.
 However, it does raise some important questions about freedom of speech in the 21st century.
 Namely: Do the risks of full transparency outweigh the benefits?

 On the one hand, a fully transparent web allows misinformation to share the limelight with legitimate facts.
 Review sites are a perfect example of this, as many of these sites rely upon user-submitted content, which – under the Communications Decency Act – protects them from the legal repercussions that would typically arise from publishing slanderous or defamatory content.
 As a result, they are teeming with internet “trolls” and disenfranchised individuals who get their kicks from spreading defamatory comments and outright lies.
 There have even been reports of businesses using these sites as a platform to vilify their competition.